Thebuilderekes/JavaScript-concepts/100_javascript_study_questions/notes.md

 default parameter is when you explicitly set the value of a parameter into a function

 ## Event handling
-Event handling is the process of resonding to user actions in a web page.
+Event handling is the process of responding to user actions in a web page.

+## The DOM
+What is the difference between HTML and DOM? what is HTML collection?

+### What are the ways to manipulate the DOM?
+What is the difference between the different ways?

+What is the difference between createElement() and cloneNode() methods?